Marc Habscheid

-Marc Joseph Habscheid (born March 1, 1963) is a former National Hockey League player and the current head coach of the Red Deer Rebels of the Western Hockey League.
-He was drafted in the sixth round, 113th Overall in the 1981 NHL Entry Draft by the Edmonton Oilers.
+Marc Joseph Habscheid (born March 1, 1963) is a former National Hockey League player and the former head coach of the Red Deer Rebels of the Western Hockey League.
+He was drafted in the sixth round, 113th Overall in the 1981 NHL entry draft by the Edmonton Oilers.
 He played 345 games in the NHL over parts of 10 seasons, amassing 72 goals and 163 points.

 Playing career

 Born in Wymark, Saskatchewan, Habscheid's parents were both born in Luxembourg before moving to Canada.
 Habscheid played three seasons with the Western Hockey League's Saskatoon Blades before turning pro.
 This included the 1981–82 campaign where Habscheid had 151 points, second only to Bruce Eakin in team scoring.
 He also played in the 1982 World Junior Hockey Championship, leading Canada to its first ever gold medal at the tournament.
 That season he played 7 games with the Oilers, scoring 4 points.
 He played 4 more seasons with the Oilers, before he was suspended by the team for refusing to report to the AHL's Nova Scotia Voyageurs and subsequently dealt to Minnesota in December 1985.
 Habscheid played 7 more NHL seasons with Minnesota, Detroit, and Calgary.
 He also represented Canada internationally twice, at the 1988 Winter Olympics and the 1992 World Championships.
 Habscheid went on to play 5 more seasons of hockey (2 in Switzerland, 2 with the IHL's Las Vegas Thunder, and one final season in 1995–96 with the DEL's Augsburger Panther).
 He retired officially in 1996.